Eino: Orchestration Design Principles

 }

-// Implement a splicing method
+// Implement a concatenation method

 func concatTStreamForTest(items []*tStreamConcatItemForTest) (*tStreamConcatItemForTest, error) {